Agency. An executive agency, as defined in section 105 of title 5, United States Code.

 Termination of Evacuation Payments

 Not later than 180 days after the evacuation, or earlier as practicable, action must be taken to assign employees to a regular duty station.
-Evacuation payments which have not been terminated by an operating unit head or delegated authority will cease when they are no longer warranted (e.g., based on guidance provided by State, local, or tribal public health officials or Federal officials such as the Centers for Disease Control and Prevention regarding the status of the pandemic health crisis) or on the day the employee:
+Evacuation payments that have not been terminated by an bureau/operating unit head or delegated authority will cease when they are no longer warranted (e.g., based on guidance provided by State, local, or tribal public health officials or Federal officials such as the Centers for Disease Control and Prevention regarding the status of the pandemic health crisis) or on the day the employee:

 - Is reassigned out of the evacuation area;